neilSchroeder/personal-projects/README.md

     public_html:
         A php/css program for setting up a public webpage which displays plots from a linux file system (https://homepages.spa.umn.edu/~schr1077/)

+    golang:
+        A bit of golang just to start getting the hang of it.

     misc:
         Some miscellaneous python scripts that do fun things: